 If you try to manually de-novo interpret an ms/ms spectrum of a peptide, you will usually be in for a lot of typing on your calculator.
-Even if your spectrum software is able to show mass differences on the screen, there can be a lot of mouse movements and calculations.
+Even if your spectrum software can show mass differences on the screen, there can be a lot of mouse movements and calculations.